Japan–Portugal relations: Cultural relations

 In terms of academics, Jesuit missionary Luís Fróis has left behind valuable records that provide a glimpse into feudal Japan, such as The First European Description of Japan, published in 1585, and Historia de Iapam ("History of Japan" in old-fashioned Portuguese).
 Another person worth mentioning is Wenceslau de Moraes, a diplomat who lived in Japan from 1899 to 1929 and died in Tokushima after Japan opened up in the 19th century after isolation during the Edo period.
 He left behind essays about Japan and the Japanese people.
 In some parts of Yamaguchi Prefecture (such as Shunan City), there is a surname of Portuguese origin called Tobacco Dani.

 The Portuguese cultural institute Instituto Camões is active in Japan, represented with a cultural center in Tokyo and a large number of lectureships at various Japanese universities.
 There are also a number of Portuguese-Japanese friendship societies, such as the Sociedade Luso-Nipónica.

-In addition, many Japanese immigrants came to Brazil from the end of the 19th century, a former colony of Portugal where Portuguese is still the official language, and from the 1980s their descendants began working in Japanese manufacturing factories.
-As a result, opportunities for Japanese people to come into contact with Portuguese increased.
-Many Brazilian players participated in the Japan Professional Football League, which was launched in 1993.
+As a result of many Japanese immigrating to Brazil at the end of the 19th century, and from the 1980s their descendants beginning working in Japanese manufacturing factories, opportunities for Japanese people to come into contact with Portuguese increased.
+Many Portuguese-speaking players participated in the Japan Professional Football League, which was launched in 1993.
 Football terms such as "volante" became established in Japan.
-It has been pointed out that there are significant differences in pronunciation, vocabulary and grammar between Portugal's Portuguese and Brazilian Portuguese, and much of the Portuguese taught in Japan is Brazilian, but there is generally no problem in communication itself, which also applies to Portuguese people.